08Aristodemus24/chronic-disease-analyses/notes.md

 * for creating custom maps in powerbi that have other countries and their states, other than the pre built ones in powerbi like US, UK, italy, etc.: https://simplemaps.com/gis/country/us
 * for exporting the downloaded geojson map from https://simplemaps.com/gis/country/us to topojson so that it can be used in powerbi: https://mapshaper.org/
 * Joining tables in DAX powerbi with multiple conditions: https://stackoverflow.com/questions/41846571/how-to-joint-two-tables-in-dax-using-custom-condition
+* being able to use selected value in slicer to make a dynamic table: https://community.fabric.microsoft.com/t5/Desktop/Create-Dynamic-Tables-based-on-slicer-from-the-same-data-set-and/td-p/2003909

 # Problems to solve:
 1. I can't save year as 4 byte int for 200000+ rows since that would be a waste of space